-Do not step on the accelerator pedal when the indicator lamp in the switch for the all-wheel drive is flashing.
+Do not depress the accelerator pedal while the indicator lamp in the all-wheel drive switch is flashing.

-To engage/disengage: press the upper section of switch (1).
+To engage/disengage: Press the upper section of switch 1.

 The indicator lamp in switch (1) flashes while the all-wheel drive is engaged or disengaged.